- What is the average cost of renters insurance in Virginia?

 Average monthly premium | $18 |

-Best renters insurance companies in Virginia
+Best renters insurance company in Virginia: State Farm

 Among the carriers surveyed, State Farm is the best renters insurance company in Virginia, with a top score and an average renters insurance rate of $130.